 Synodontis nigrita.
-This Synodontis breed grows up to 7 inches and eats pretty much anything, including some common vegetables, like shelled peas and cucumbers.
-Watch out for name confusion: Synodontis nigrita may be mislabeled as upside down catfish (Synodontis nigriventris), which grows larger than an S. nigrita.
+This Synodontis breed grows up to seven inches and eats pretty much anything, including some common vegetables, like shelled peas and cucumbers.
+Watch out for name confusion: Synodontis nigrita may be mislabeled as upside-down catfish (Synodontis nigriventris), which grows larger than an S. nigrita.

 Lake Tebera Rainbowfish